-Israel's Companies Law provides that the compensation of our Chief Executive Officer and our directors, whether as directors, officers or consultants, requires shareholder approval.
+Israel's Companies Law provides that the compensation of our Chief Executive Officer and our directors, whether as directors, officers or consultants, requires the approval of the Compensation Committee, the Board of Directors and the shareholders.
 This includes cash compensation as well as compensation in the form of equity awards.
-Gil Shwed is our Chief Executive Officer and a director and, therefore, his compensation requires shareholder approval.
+Accordingly, the proposed option grant, which was approved and recommended by our Compensation Committee and Board of Directors, to Mr. Shwed, who is our Chief Executive Officer, director and founder, also requires shareholder approval at the meeting.